Raw for the Oceans Project: G Star Raw x Pharrell Williams

 Pharrell is now one of the worlds most sought after collaborators owing to his extremely marketable name and presence going beyond just the world of pop music.
-Equally as vaulable in fashion is the image of being a green or eco-friendly label, a tag all modern clothing brands want attached to their products.
+Equally valuable in fashion is the image of being a green or eco-friendly label, a tag all modern clothing brands want to be attached to their products.
 This latest project provides G-Star Raw with their first opportunity to utilise the green image, their expertise combined with that of Bionic Yarn’s should provide the ultimate hybrid product.

 Bionic Yarn and Dutch brand G-Star will continue contributing after the initial collection with the Vortex Project, an idea started by non-profit company Parley, whose aim is to come up with ways to recycle harmful plastic waste from the ocean.
-A vortex is the term given for mass collection of plastic waste in the ocean, it is said that somewhere in the Atlantic Ocean there is a build up of plastic which is the size of Britain.
+A vortex is a term given for the mass collection of plastic waste in the ocean, it is said that somewhere in the Atlantic Ocean there is a build-up of plastic which is the size of Britain.

 Making denim out of plastic is a previously unheard of method but as a brand famous for their innovative techniques, challenging the accepted methods of the industry, G-Star Raw are the ideal partner for the scheme.
 The method will be implemented by